vortex-es/vortex-es.github.io/_posts/2013-10-01-vortex-is-a-company-with-experience-independence-and-collaborative.md

 featured-img-url: Sheringham_Shoal_Wind_Farm_2012.jpg
 tags:
 meta: Vortex is a company with experience, independence and collaborative
-excerpt: Vortex started its technology development in 2007 by former Wind&Site engineers (with more than 20 years of experience), atmospheric physicists and computer experts
+excerpt: Vortex started its technology development in 2007 by former Wind&Site engineers (with more than 20 years of experience)
 author: vortex
 keywords: vortex, company, experience, independence, collaborative
 ---